 This type of therapy aims to help with activities of daily living.
-An occupational therapist (OT) may look at the type of chair your child sits in, at their mattress, at a pen that makes writing less painful.
-An OT assessment in school may be helpful, particularly in more severely affected children.
+An occupational therapist (OT) may look at the type of chair your child uses, at their mattress, or at a pen that makes writing less painful.
+An OT assessment in school can be helpful.

 A podiatrist is a person who is qualified to diagnose and treat foot disorders.
-A podiatrist may therefore be suggested to offer corrective insoles to correct the posture of the feet.
-If these are tiled 'out of line' this can markedly add to leg pain.
-Again, many successful sportsmen, including top tennis players, use these.
+A podiatrist may be able to offer corrective insoles to correct the posture of the feet.
+If these are tilted 'out of line' this tilt can add to leg pain and make recovery more difficult.
+Many successful sportspeople, including top tennis players, use these types of insoles.
 A single appointment may be all that's needed.

-It is important for your child to maintain a healthy weight - or to try to return to one.
+- It is important for your child to maintain a healthy weight.
 Being underweight will make muscles weaker, whilst being overweight puts more strain on the joints.
 Both extremes will tend to increase symptoms.

-If your child has a low mood because of tiredness and pain then they may need some help with this from a psychologist or doctor.
-Advice about returning to a good pattern of sleep can also help with this.
+If your child has a low mood because of tiredness and pain then they may need help with this from a school nurse or counsellor, or from your doctor.

-No special equipment should be required.
-Wheelchairs and crutches are very unhelpful in BJHS, as they will tend to make the situation worse.
-Anything that makes your child feel or behave like a physically restricted person is unhelpful.
+No special equipment is usually required.
+Wheelchairs and crutches are very unhelpful in JHS, and will tend to make the situation worse.
+Anything that makes your child feel or behave like a physically restricted person is likely to be unhelpful.

-The Hypermobility Syndrome Association (see below) is a source for support and information for families, patients and schools.
+The UK-based Hypermobility Syndromes Association (see details in Further Reading, below) is a source for support and information for families, patients and schools.

 What can schools do to help?

-Schools should encourage affected children to take part in sport.
-However, they should make allowances (particularly at first) for the child's reduced stamina.
+Schools should encourage affected children to take part in sport, whilst making allowances for the child's reduced stamina.
 Supportive seating will help with backache, fidgeting and tiredness.

-Children struggling with handwriting may benefit from keyboard use or from extra time in tests and examinations.
-Extra time may be needed to move between lessons and the school should try to avoid expecting children to carry all of their books around with them all day.
+Children struggling with handwriting may benefit from keyboard use or from scribes or extra time in tests and examinations.
+Extra time may be needed to move between lessons and the school should try to avoid expecting children to carry all their books around with them all day.

-What is the long-term outlook for benign joint hypermobility syndrome (BJHS)?
+What is the long-term outlook for joint hypermobility syndrome?

-BJHS in children rarely causes long-term problems like arthritis.
-However, problems with kneecap pain may develop in those in whom the kneecap has recurrently dislocated.
-Adults who continue to have BJHS are at slightly greater risk of developing osteoarthritis of affected joints.
+JHS rarely causes long-term problems like arthritis by itself.
+However, problems can develop with joints that have been repeatedly dislocated.
+Young people who continue to have JHS when fully grown as adults are at slightly greater risk of developing osteoarthritis of affected joints.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.